 - GSM provides High-quality speech

-- 2G modules are easily available with lots of documentation.
+- 2G modules are readily available with lots of documentation.

 - It has Compatibility with Integrated Services Digital Network (ISDN) and other telephone company services